KxSystems/kx-vscode/README.md

 To make a connection, you must:

-1. Configure the connection.
+1. Add the connection.

     Several connection types are available (see below).

-2. Connect VS Code to the configured connection.
+2. Connect VS Code to the connection.

 ### Connection types